• Skip to primary navigation

 If you enjoyed this recipe for carne asada, take a look at some of these other authentic Mexican recipes:

 I hope you make this carne asada recipe!
-If this recipe was of any help to you, come back to let me know your experience.
-Please leave us a comment done below and tell us all about it!
+If it was of any help to you, come back to let me know your experience.
+Please leave us a comment below and tell us all about it!

 ¡Buen provecho!